beegee-tokyo/WisBlock-API/README.md

 ----
 # Changelog
 [Code releases](CHANGELOG.md)
+- 2023-01-27
+  - Start switching to RUI3 compatible AT command format
+  - Add check to fix device hanging when wrong subband is selected (e.g. AU915 subband 2 switch to AS923 without changing the subband to 1)
 - 2022-11-13
   - Add WisBlock Cayenne LPP setup to make it easier to use from examples
   - Replace AT command SENDFREQ with SENDINT to make it's meaning easier to understand (use word interval instead of frequency)